 I don’t know.

-Last month capacity utilization rose 2.1 percentage points to 70.6%.
-This is 9.2 percentage points below the long run average.
+In November capacity utilization crawled up to 73.3 percent.
 Back in April it was at an all-time low of 64.9 percent.

 If this pace doesn't improve, it will be well into next year if not longer before the industrial economy will finally make up Covid's destruction.

 The long end of the yield curve implies that the pace may indeed improve.
 Also keep your eyes and ears open for this week’s auction of the 30 year Treasury bond.